hoangduytran/blender-manual/manual/advanced/extensions/tags.rst

 ***************

 A different set of tags is available for the different extensions types.
-This is the list of the tags currently supported:
+This is the list of the tags currently supported by the `Blender Extensions Platform <https://extensions.blender.org/>`_:

 Add-ons
 =======